deltachat/deltachat-android/.github/ISSUE_TEMPLATE.md

 <!--
 Please read the guidelines linked above, especially when you are a first time contributor.
 Remove this text and provide some basic informations below, if applicable.
 Remove template content which is not applicable.

+This is a bug report forum, if you like to discuss a new feature or submit suggestions, please use the community forum at https://support.delta.chat
 -->

 **Delta Chat version**